Toukenize/weather-flight-bot/README.md

 ## How To Run the Model?

 1. Clone the repository (or download and unzip them to the same directory)
+2. Download the GloVe (get the glove-wiki-gigaword-300.txt version) from [NLP Stanford](https://nlp.stanford.edu/projects/glove/) or [my GDrive](https://drive.google.com/open?id=19Nt4a5l1U8Oa2YJV5K_yDuilY8OXltLB).
+Make sure you rename it to **glove-wiki-gigaword-300.txt** and move it to the same directory as the remaining files) or my program won't work.
-2. Create a new environment (python 3.6) and install the **requirements.txt**.
+3. Create a new environment (python 3.6) and install the **requirements.txt**.
 Follow these if you use Anaconda on windows:
-   - *conda create --name newenv python=3.6
+   - *conda create --name newenv python=3.6*
-   - activate newenv
+   - *activate newenv*
-   - pip install -r requirements.txt*
+   - *pip install -r requirements.txt*
-3. Run the program **Intent_Detection_Model.py**.
+4. Run the program **Intent_Detection_Model.py**.
    - *python -m Intent_Detection_Model.py*
-4. Input your queries and you should see the magic!
+5. Input your queries and you should see the magic!